google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### amber

-In March 2019 we deprecated our legacy Vulkan worker to instead rely on [amber](https://github.com/google/amber) by default.
-(See the [legacy Vulkan worker documentation](legacy-vulkan-worker.md) in case of need.)
+In March 2019, we deprecated our legacy Vulkan worker to instead rely on [amber](https://github.com/google/amber) by default.
+See the [legacy Vulkan worker documentation](legacy-vulkan-worker.md) if necessary.

-For testing Vulkan drivers on Android, you need to build amber as a native Android executable, and place that executable in `/data/local/tmp` on any device where you want to run tests.
+For testing Vulkan drivers on Android, you need to build amber as a native Android executable, and place that executable in `/data/local/tmp/` on any device you want to test.

-As of March 2019, building amber as a native Android executable should require the following (amber commit `f0a3613b727c240ae8b98e232e655db71d87217e` is known to work):
+As of March 2019, you can build amber as a native Android executable as follows.
+Commit `4c4017d29dddd40433b5865aa391e212ffe741d6` is known to work.

+> Note: on some platforms, it may be preferable to run the "tools" below using
+> `python tools/git-sync-deps`
+> and `python tools/update_build_version.py . samples/ third_party/`.

 ```
 git clone git@github.com:google/amber